euhiemf/Hot-Corn-Dog/README.md

 The `TL_COMMAND`, `TR_COMMAND`, `BL_COMMAND`, `BR_COMMAND` are custom commands that will be executed instead of toggling the gnome shell overview.
 If you want to launch an installed application, write the name of it followed by `.desktop` in "" (quotes) or ''

-When you are done with editing you need to reload the gnome shell by entering `Alt + F2` and then enter `r`
+When you are done with editing you need to reload the gnome shell by pressing `Alt + F2` and then enter `r`

 There are some comments in the extension.js file that hopefully will help you with this.